Skip to main content

 • Used or unwanted inhalers should be returned to the pharmacy.
 Here they will be recycled or incinerated.
 Incineration degrades the powerful greenhouse gases, making them less harmful.

-• You might like to make a SMART goal for this project, e.g. partner with a local pharmacy to display inhaler recycling posters in the practice and pharmacy waiting areas.
+• You might like to make SMART goals for this project, e.g. Send a text message to all patients prescribed inhalers on safe inhaler disposal and get inhaler recycling posters displayed in the GP waiting room and local pharmacies within the next 1-2 weeks.

 How to carry out this project